nuodb/nuodb-php-pdo/README.md

   pdo_nuodb.log_level
   pdo_nuodb.logfile_path

-pdo_nuodb.enable_log defaults to zero (0).
+pdo_nuodb.enable_log defaults to 0.
 To enable logging, set pdo_nuodb.enable_log=1.

-pdo_nuodb.log_level defaults to one (1).
+pdo_nuodb.log_level defaults to 1.
 You can use levels 1-5.
 The higher level numbers have more detail.
 The higher level numbers include lesser levels:

   1 - errors/exceptions only
   2 - SQL statements